 In addition, be aware that even if you go through an intermediary, you are still legally responsible for product defects.
 But also for delivery incidents or accidents related to the use of the sold product!
 A risk that remains low but essential to be aware of.

-Another way to outsource your e-commerce logistics is to opt for e-fulfillment.
-In concrete terms, your company will entrust storage, inventory management, order processing, and picking to a partner.
+Another way to outsource your e-commerce logistics operations is to work with a third-party e-commerce logistics partner, or 3PL.
+In concrete terms, your e-commerce company will entrust storage, effective inventory management, order processing, picking, packing and shipping to a partner.

-The whole point of e-fulfillment is to simplify your life while benefiting from a dedicated organization’s expertise and quality control.
+The whole point of e-fulfilment is to simplify your life while benefiting from a dedicated service provider’s expertise, technology, and quality control.

 Unlike dropshipping, you own your inventory, which means you have to invest more capital.
 On the plus side, you will make a higher margin with more control over your inventory and sales process.

-To avoid working with a third party, you can also choose to manage your e-commerce logistics from A to Z internally.
+To avoid working with a third-party logistics partner, you can also choose to manage your e-commerce logistics from A to Z internally.
 But beware, this also represents a lot of work and constant unanticipated events to manage.

 If you don't want to deal with all your orders (from printing labels to managing returns), you can team up with a logistics partner, which will involve additional costs.